 The interest rate is important because it plays a huge role in determining the size of your regular repayments and the total mortgage amount you will repay over the life of the loan.

-As the name suggests, a fixed rate mortgage means that your interest rate will remain unchanged throughout the fixed rate term.
-One of the benefits of a fixed rate home loan is you’ll pay the same amount every repayment whether it’s weekly, fortnightly, or monthly.
+As the name suggests, a fixed rate mortgage means that your interest rate will remain locked in ('fixed') for a set period of time.
+Additionally, with a fixed rate mortgage, you are likely to pay the same amount every repayment whether it’s weekly, fortnightly, or monthly.

-Bear in mind that the fixed rate period will expire after an agreed period of between one and five years.
-Once the fixed-rate term ends, your mortgage will go back to a variable rate so the rate can fluctuate over the life of your loan).
+Bear in mind that the fixed rate period will expire after an agreed period, usually between one and five years.
+Once the fixed-rate term ends, your mortgage will go back to a variable rate (the interest rate can fluctuate over the life of your loan).
 When your fixed rate term expires, it may be a good idea to contact your lender to discuss your options.
 You may wish to consider re-fixing on a new rate and term, or simply remain variable.